Novaes/ouro/readme.md

 ### Ouro
-    It is an Auto-tuner that builds optimized kernels for ConvNets
+    Auto-tuner that builds optimized kernels for Convolution Layers on ConvNets

     Given convolution parameters, It runs the three main convolution methods: Direct Method, Lowering and FFT-based.
 Then, it gives the best method .o and auto-tuned parameters.